You will need Adobe Reader to view some of the files on this page. See EPA's PDF page to learn more.

 - Technical Resources for Stream Mitigation

-- Recent Compensatory Mitigation Evaluations
+- Recent Compensatory Mitigation Evaluations and Reports

 On March 31, 2008, EPA and the U.S. Army Corps of Engineers (the Corps) issued revised regulations governing compensatory mitigation for authorized impacts to wetlands, streams, and other waters of the U.S. under Section 404 of the Clean Water Act.
 These regulations are designed to improve the effectiveness of compensatory mitigation to replace lost aquatic resource functions and area, expand public participation in compensatory mitigation decision making, and increase the efficiency and predictability of the mitigation project review process.
 Links to the final rule and supporting materials can be found below.